PhilipYip1988/python-tutorials/001_install/002_ubuntu_install/readme.md

 * 250 GB SSD or Superior
 * Chromium or Google Chrome Browser

-Alternatively a Mac with a modern version of Mac OS and equivalent hardware specifications can be used.

 The performance will be very poor if these system requirements are not satisfied.

+Alternatively a Mac with equivalent hardware specifications can be used.

 ## Mambaforge Shell Script Install